Clinical Trials

 • CU evidence supports AUA/NCCN guidelines inclusion using Cxbladder Triage and sets the stage for Cxbladder Detect+ to risk stratify microhematuria populations.

-DRIVE: Prospective recruitment of patients to a single-arm observational study to demonstrate the CV of Cxbladder Detect+ test in risk stratifying Veterans presenting with hematuria
+DRIVE: Prospective recruitment of patients to a single-arm observational study to demonstrate the CV of Cxbladder Detect and Detect+ test in risk stratifying Veterans presenting with hematuria

-• Demonstrate CV of Cxbladder Detect+ within a Veterans cohort supporting AUA/NCCN Guidelines inclusion in microhematuria & gross hematuria patients.
+• Demonstrate CV of Cxbladder Detect and Detect+ within a Veterans cohort supporting AUA/NCCN Guidelines inclusion in microhematuria & gross hematuria patients.

 • Contribute data to pooled-analysis to establish CV for Detect+ in microhematuria patients.